 Within its boundaries children can play freely, in their own way, in their own timeHarry Shier

 The first Adventure Playground was developed in Emdrup near Copenhagen in 1943, the idea of landscape architect C.T.
 Sorensen.
-Initially called a 'junk playground', the emphasis was on providing junk materials which the children could use to build their own play apparatus.
+Initially called a 'junk playground', the emphasis was on providing scrap materials which the children could use to build their own play apparatus and dens.
 The idea was championed by Lady Allen of Hurtwood who introduced the concept to the UK after observing how children gravitated to playing on bomb sites after the Second World War.

 Adventure Playrounds began to spring up in the late fifties, first in London and then in other parts of the UK.
 Harry Shier, in Adventure Playgrounds: An Introduction (1984), defines an adventure playground as "an area fenced off and set aside for children.
 Within its boundaries children can play freely, in their own way, in their own time.
 But what is special about an Adventure Playground is that here (and increasingly in contemporary urban society, only here) children can build and shape the environment according to their own creative vision".